mrsna/MrSNA/README.md

-## Hi there! 👋
+# Hi there 👋

-I’m a 20-year-old student from Germany with interest in homelabs, virtualization, and open-source.
+I'm a 20-year-old Computer Science student from Germany 🇩🇪.

+I'm interested in **homelabs, virtualization, and all things tech**.
+Sometimes I like to tinker with small projects and share them here.

 <!--